 But change leaders don’t just move faster and multi-task, That’s not the intent of agility.

-Instead, agile, mindful change leaders speak with clarity as they advocate for change.
+Instead, as Tiana was beginning to learn, agile change leaders speak with clarity as they advocate for change.
 They’re deliberate as they guide the change action steps and new processes or tools.
 Furthermore, such leaders demonstrate agility by constantly fine-tuning and adapting their vision of how the change will make things better.

 Many professionals find slowing down and focusing on one thing to be counter-intuitive.
-They’ve been eating a diet of “mindless frenzies” and “getting more stuff done.”
+Along with their lunch food, they’ve been eating a diet of “mindless frenzies” and “getting more stuff done.”

 This alternative approach is a mindfulness habit.
 Mindfulness is the practice of becoming more fully aware of, and attentive to, what’s taking place within and around you.
 It’s focus and concentration on steroids, with a big dosage of stress reduction.
 Mindful change leaders foster closer relationships with their employees and peers, and create clearer strategies on leveraging resources such as algorithms that can gather targeted customer data, improve processes, and drive sales.